-The next Speakers Bureau training will be held in Mississauga Ontario, February 22 – 25, 2018.
+Speakers Bureau training is held annually.
 If you are interested in becoming a member of the Speakers Bureau, or would like more information, please call 1-888-567-9490 or send an email to us at firstname.lastname@example.org.

 To become a Volunteer Family Guide you need to have personally experienced a workplace tragedy, and be far enough along on your journey that you are able to offer your support to others who may be just starting.